kalebsofer/coachBotBack/src/worker/README.md

 # Worker Service

 The worker service is responsible for processing chat messages asynchronously through RabbitMQ.
-It handles AI responses using OpenAI's GPT-4 and manages message delivery via Stream Chat.
+It handles AI responses using OpenAI's GPT-4o-mini model and logs the responses into the database for later retrieval.

 ## Functionality

 ### Message Processing
-- Consumes messages from RabbitMQ queue
+- Consumes messages from the RabbitMQ queue
-- Processes user messages using OpenAI's GPT-4
+- Processes user messages using OpenAI's GPT-4o-mini model
-- Delivers AI responses through Stream Chat
+- Logs AI-generated responses into the database
 - Handles message acknowledgment and error recovery

 ### Components
 - RabbitMQ Consumer: Listens for incoming chat messages
-- OpenAI Integration: Generates AI responses
+- OpenAI Integration: Generates AI responses using the GPT-4o-mini model
-- Stream Chat: Delivers messages to users
+- Database Logging: Persists AI responses and audit logs in the database
 - Error Handling: Manages failed messages with requeue capability

 ## Development